Montana-Media-Arts/webDesignFall2024/_docs/topic-06/07-select-types/04-page.md

 ### value (Required)

 As with other form types, the `value=""` attribute should be unique for each option element.
-This will be sent back with the select elements name attribute.
+This will be sent back with the select element's name attribute.

 ### selected (Optional)

 The `selected` attribute can be used to pre-select an option.
-If this attribute is omitted then the first option will be pre-selected.
+If this attribute is omitted, then the first option will be pre-selected.

 <div class="code-heading">